 An introduction to the analysis and interpretation of visual arts.
-Visual, emotional and intellectual aspects of art in painting, sculpture, printmaking and architecture.
+Visual, emotional, and intellectual aspects of art in painting, sculpture, printmaking, and architecture.
+Same course as HUMN 1803

 ART 2050 (1-6) TECHNICAL PROBLEMS

 One to six, maximum six credits.
 Special topics in photography.
 Prerequisite: Will change according to subject matter.
 Lab hours may apply.